r-chitturi/r-chitturi.github.io/proj4/index.md

 ## Reflection - Part B

 It was really interesting to see how the automatic correspondences were more precise than my manual ones.
 There were small features that didn't align in my mosaics since I was slightly off, but there were resolved during Part B. The coolest part of this project is being able to plot the automatic correspondences side-by-side after each step to see how they improved and how outliers were minimized.
+As mentioned in Part A, it was interesting to see how we could use matrix multiplication to apply both the homography and translation to an image.
+It was also cool to apply the low/high pass filters and Laplacian pyramids to blend the mosaic images together.